Morphic-Void/TheVoidEngine-Legacy/README.md

 - tools and scripts with hard-coded assumptions
 - a self-contained shader compiler DLL from the development period

-Because of these constraints, any attempt to reorganise the directory structure would break the build pipeline.
-To maintain authenticity and functionality, the layout is kept exactly as it was.
+Because of these constraints, reorganising the directory structure would break the build pipeline.
+To maintain authenticity and functionality, the layout is kept in its original form.

 ---------------------------------------------------------------------

 ## Build Status

 Despite its age, the engine and tools still build successfully on modern MSVC.
 This is possible because:

 - the repository includes the original shader compiler DLL
 - the shader pipeline is self-contained
 - the batch-file build system remains intact
 - the solution and project files can be auto-updated by MSVC

 Users familiar with Visual Studio should be able to build the solution without modification.

 ---------------------------------------------------------------------

 ## High-Level Overview of the System

 This engine was developed as a proof of concept, but includes a substantial amount of infrastructure for a solo project.
 Major components include:

 - Custom shader pipeline
   - HLSL compiled to .cso